Monika-Chaudhary/DevOps-Projects/README.md

-# DevOps-Projects
+# DevOps-Projects1
-Contains DevOps Projects
+Deployment on Tomcat Server from Jenkins